What Flatulence Really Means for Your Health (And 6 Juices to Stop It)

 Another notorious gas producer are beans that contain a compound called oligosaccharide.
 Eating beans like dried beans or baked beans, soya beans, peas, legumes, etc. will increase the amount of gas by more than ten times.

 Carbohydrates from starchy foods like wheat, oats, potatoes and pasta are also gaseous, though not as much as the others mentioned above.
-A high-fiber diet may also produce gas, stomach cramps and other intestinal discomforts.
-Introduce fiber to your diet gradually, especially those that you don’t usually take, over a period of days.
+If unaccustomed to a high-fiber diet, you may also experience gas, stomach cramps and other intestinal discomforts.
+Introduce fiber to your diet in small amounts and gradually increase, when you are switching to a healthier diet.

 Other foods that cause gas: cruciferous vegetables (those in the cabbage family like broccoli, cabbage and cauliflower), onions, turnips.
 Some people get bloating just from drinking fresh juices.
 Fresh juices can create some intestinal flora activity in the digestive tract that cause bloating.

-Refraining from milk and dairy products (except yoghurt), and “wind-causing foods” should be one of the first steps to take when flatulence begins to be a nuisance.
+Refraining from milk and dairy products (except yoghurt), and “gas-causing foods” should be one of the first steps to take when flatulence begins to be a nuisance.

 Add a little anti-gas foods like ginger, garlic or spices, when you cook your pot of beans or gaseous vegetables.